UnGuZartex/Blockr/Documentation/UseCases.md

 1. The user moves the mouse cursor over a block in the Palette, then presses the left mouse key, then moves the mouse cursor to the Program Area, and then releases the left mouse key.

-2. The system adds a new block of the same type to the ProgramArea at the position of the mouse.
+2. The system adds a new block of the same type to the Program Area at the position of the mouse.

+3. The system adds a new block of the same type to the Palette.

 ### Extensions
 1a.
 When the user releases the mouse key, one of the block’s